Skip to main content

 Ad-hoc Senate committee

 As per the BC University Act, final approval for a faculty rests with the Board of Governors on the recommendation of Senate.
-An ad-hoc Senate committee chaired by the Deputy Provost has been leading this initiative since June 2023, including identifying and consulting with stakeholders, moving through the approval processes, and developing communications.
+The ad-hoc Senate Committee for Academic Health Programming, chaired by the Deputy Provost, led this initiative from June 2023 to June 2024, including identifying and consulting with stakeholders, moving through the approval processes, and developing communications.

 • Helga Hallgrímsdóttir, Deputy Provost (ex-officio and Chair)*